pawanpaudel93/ao-deploy/README.md

 #### Example: Deploy with browser wallet (Wander or other compatible wallet)

+> [!Important]
+> When deploying multiple contracts with browser wallets, the first browser configuration found in the deployment configs will be used for all browser deployments.
+This ensures a single browser session is shared across all deployments.

 Use your browser wallet for secure transaction signing:

 ```sh